dreshetnyak/AudioCat/README.md

 Create chapters dialog:

+One Chapter per File

 Chapter name source:
-File Names
+File Names      - Truncate start option
-Metadata Tags
-Template
+Metadata Tags   - Select tag from DataGrid; Truncate start option Template        - Template entry; Starting number

-Use Existing
+Use Existing    - No options
-Silence Scan
+Silence Scan    - Duration and threshhold
-From CUE
+From CUE        - File selection

+Chapters preview, must be editable, names and start/end Overlappring chapters detection.

+When cleaning output chapters activate the output tab.

 Automate FFMpeg download if it is not found.